 Ensure The Blade is Aligned Correctly

-This step is particularly important if you intend to cut other people’s hair or are using your clippers in a barbers or hair salon.
+This step is particularly important if you intend to cut other people’s hair or are using your clippers in barbers or hair salons.

 Every time you come to use the clipper, hold it sideways and look down its length.